wangziqi2013/wangziqi2013.github.io/_posts/2019-09-12-checkpoint-processing-and-recovery.markdown

 window is not optimal, since in practice only few instructions will refer to the same logical register.
 We will describe the usage of reference counters and renamed bits below.

+The creation and commit of checkpoints resemble those in other checkpointing proposals.
+In general, there is a checkpoint buffer sitting at the frontend which consists of several entries.
+When a checkpoint is taken, the logical to physical mapping, the free list bit vector and the renamed bit are copied to a new entry of the checkpoint buffer.
+A checkpoints also has a reference counter that counts the number of uncommitted instructions in the checkpoint.
+When an instruction is dispatched, the reference counter is incremented, and when an instruction is completed in the backend, the counter is decremented.